Complete Guide to Sunnah Prayers & Worship

 They remembered Allah with their tongues constantly, whether using their fingers or beads to count.

 These are the prayers and practices that separate those who simply fulfill their duties from those who thrive in their relationship with Allah.
-The ones who don't just avoid the Fire, but actively pursue closeness to their Creator.

 Let's start with a fundamental truth that changes everything: Allah doesn't need your worship.